wazo-platform/wazo-platform.org/content/contribute/code.md

 engine follow the [install](/install) documentation.

 Now that you have a test engine, you want to try your code on it.
-Before starting I suggest you make a snapshot of your virtual machine to be able to come back to a clean install whenever needed.
+Before starting I suggest you take a snapshot of your virtual machine to be able to come back to a clean install whenever needed.
 Then you can use [wdk](http://github.com/wazo-platform/wazo-sdk) to update the code running on your test platform.